 To compensate for this, sensory seeking children will often seek out lots of sensory input to give their bodies more feedback to these systems.

 They’ll do this by jumping, spinning, swinging, crashing, squishing and other movements.
-Other sensory seeking behaviors include trying to touch everything in their environment or running into/bumping into objects or people in their environment.
+Other sensory seeking behaviours include trying to touch everything in their environment or running into/bumping into objects or people in their environment.

-At NAPA Centre, we take an individualized approach to paediatric therapy because we understand that each child is unique with very specific needs.
+At NAPA Centre, we take an individualised approach to paediatric therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.